ealker/ealker.github.io/about.md

 I currently work with enterprise monitoring systems, message oriented middleware, infrastructure APIs and highly available cloud services at [JP Morgan](https://www.jpmorgan.com/insights/technology).
 Whilst my title is Software Engineer, due to the nature of my work I could be considered an [SRE engineer](https://www.redhat.com/en/topics/devops/what-is-sre).

 I enjoy things that work, learning why they work and fixing things that don't work.

+I have professional experience in Java, JavaScript, TypeScript and Go.
+I've shipped code using both  React and Spring frameworks.
+I've also used Kafka, Grafana, Docker, InfluxDB, Cassandra, Zookeeper in both personal and professional settings.

 #### Personal